Ken-HH24/KenHe-blog/blogs/career.md

 ---
-title: "How I Became a Software Engineer (From Designer to Developer) Became a Software Engineer (From Designer to Developer)"
+title: "How I Became a Software Engineer"
 date: 2021-12-24
+description: "A simple description"
 tags:
   - title: React
-  - title: Tailwind
-  - title: Vue
-  - title: Javascript
-  - title: python
-  - title: first blog
 ---

 How did I go from a designer to a developer?
 In this post, I'll share my overnight success story – ten years in the making.
 First, we have to go way back to 2007.